lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 #### Invalid Entry Wiping
 Since the life cycle controller can deactivate the key manager at any time, the key manager attempts to gracefully handle the wiping process.
-When the deactivated, the key manager immediately begins wiping all keys (internal key, hardware sideload key, software key) with entropy.
+When deactivated, the key manager immediately begins wiping all keys (internal key, hardware sideload key, software key) with entropy.
 However, if an operation was already ongoing, the key manager waits for the operation to complete gracefully before transitioning to invalid state.

 While waiting for the operation to complete, the key manager continuously wipes all keys with entropy.